ssuish/ssuish/README.md

 - Basic HTML/CSS/JS

 Other IT Skills
-- Computer Troubleshooting
+- Computer Troubleshooting and Repair
 - Graphics Design (Photoshop and Canva)

 Other Technical Skills and Hobbies
-- Digital Illustration (Mainly anime ocs and fanarts)
+- Digital Illustration
 - Basic Accounting
-- Cooking (Chinese and Japanese dish)